-- 1 Introduction This policy was formulated in consultation with the staff and Governors at Marton Manor Primary School. - 1.1 It is a Government requirement that all schools have an anti-bullying policy.
+1 Introduction This policy was formulated in consultation with the staff and Governors at Marton Manor Primary School and was last reviewed in Summer 2019.
+It will be reviewed annually or earlier if necessary.

+- 1.1 It is a Government requirement that all schools have an anti-bullying policy.
 In 2003 Ofsted published Bullying: effective action in secondary schools.
-This was followed by DfES guidance for primary schools under two headings: Don't Suffer in Silence and Bullying -A Charter for Action.
-This policy reflects this guidance. - 1.2 DfES guidance defined bullying as actions that are meant to be hurtful, targeted at an individual specifically and which happen on a regular basis.
+This was followed by DfES guidance for schools under two headings: Don't Suffer in Silence and Bullying A Charter for Action.
+This policy reflects this guidance. - 1.2 DfES guidance defined bullying as actions that are meant to be hurtful, and which happen on a regular basis.
 Bullying can be direct (either physical or verbal) or indirect (for example, being ignored or not spoken to).
-For a full definition please see Appendix 1.